 I was still limping when I got back to work.
 I felt nauseated looking at several stacks of papers in my cubicle.
 Grappling with indolence, I picked one document and resumed my routine.

-Few months later I was informed by a common friend that Jules became really ill and his health gradually declined.
+A few months later I was informed by a common friend that Jules became really ill and his health gradually declined.
 Eventually three months after our climb, he died.

 How tragic.
 Jules was an experienced adventurer.
 I was the feeble guy who valiantly jumped into an unprecedented enterprise.
 It terrified me thinking that Jules and I shared some identical circumstances.
 If the Angel of Death verified his subject using a summary checklist, the series of our outdoor activities might be the only item that didn't match.
 Gunung Kinabalu was my mountaineering baptismal.
 It was Jules' final climb.